nvbn/thefuck/README.md

 ## Settings

-The Fuck have a few settings parameters:
+The Fuck has a few settings parameters:

 * `rules` &ndash; list of enabled rules, by default all;
 * `wait_command` &ndash; max amount of time in seconds for getting previous command output;